7 Proven Benefits Of Ashwagandha For Male Fertility

-Ayurveda recommends Ashwagandha as an aphrodisiac and as a tonic for overall health.
-Researchers have found that it increases sperm quality, count and motility.
-It increases testosterone and luteinizing hormone, and reduces follicle stimulating hormone and prolactin.
-It also reduces oxidative damage and counters stress.
-Consume 1-2 tsp root extract twice daily for best benefits.
+Ayurveda recommends ashwagandha as an aphrodisiac and as a tonic for overall health.
+Studies prove that it increases sperm quality, count, and motility and improves the biochemical composition of semen.
+It raises testosterone and luteinizing hormone levels and reduces follicle-stimulating hormone and prolactin.
+Ashwagandha also fights oxidative damage, counters stress, and reverses the effect of smoking on sperms.
+Have 1–2 tsps root extract twice daily for best benefits.

-Increases Semen Volume, Sperm Count and Sperm Motility
+1. Increases Semen Volume, Sperm Count, And Sperm Motility

-A randomized placebo-controlled pilot study was conducted to evaluate the spermatogenic activity of Ashwagandha root extract in 46 oligospermic patients.1 The study found that on day 90, as compared to the placebo-treated group, there was
+A 3-month study was conducted to test the sperm-generating effect of ashwagandha root extract on 46 otherwise healthy men with a low sperm count (oligospermia).
+The study found that on day 90, as compared to the placebo-treated group, there was

 - 167% increase in sperm count